 - Preheat oven at 375 degree F.

-- On a clean work surface, dust surface with flour and roll out each log into a long rectangle that is approximately 24 inches long by 6 to 8 inches wide.
+- On a clean work surface, dust surface with flour and roll portions of dough out into a long rectangle that is approximately 12 inches long by 6 to 8 inches wide.

-- Divide the filling by 4.
-For each strip of dough, add a strip of filling to the center and then fold the edge of the dough over to seal the filling inside.
+- Divide the filling by 8.
+For each strip of dough, add a log/strip of filling to the center and then fold the edge of the dough over top and bottom to seal the filling inside.
 Roll the filled logs gently to seal.

 - Bake for 15 to 20 minutes until cookies just begin to get some color.